sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

     # We print after a little bit of cleaning (remove all comments)
     print("\n".join(_ for _ in ccode['code'].split("\n") if "//" not in _))

-Another way is to use :epkg:`ONNX`. :epkg:`onnxruntime` provides an efficient way to compute predictions.
-The current code explores ways to be faster at implementing something working.
+Another way is to use :epkg:`ONNX`.
+:epkg:`onnxruntime` provides an efficient way to compute predictions.
+The current code explores ways to be faster at implementing something working and provides a :epkg:`python` runtime for :epkg:`ONNX`.

 .. runpython::
     :showcode: